Xiaoxuan-Val/Prorecyler/README.md

 1. Map

+    a.
 Press the marker of bins in the map will show the detail info of this bin.

-2. Bins

-    User are able to add a new bin into database
+    b.
+The marker color of bin will change according to the type of bin, e.g. recycling bin is yellow, landfill is read

 ## Set up
 Please `cd` into the repo first.